Director of the Center for Faith and Opportunity Initiatives (HHS)Appointed: 5-25-2017

 Background on Shannon Royce

-Shannon Royce’s right-hand-man is Scott Lloyd, the senior advisor at the Center for Faith and Opportunity Initiatives.
-Lloyd’s former position in the administration was directing the Office of Refugee Resettlement, where he reshaped the office around his personal crusade to block young immigrant women from access to abortion.LEARN MORE
+Shannon Royce’s right-hand-man in the Trump-Pence administration was Scott Lloyd, the senior advisor at the Center for Faith and Opportunity Initiatives.
+Lloyd’s former position in the administration was directing the Office of Refugee Resettlement, where he reshaped the office around his personal crusade to block young immigrant women from access to abortion.Tracking Trump: Scott Lloyd

 Royce deliberately withheld 10,000 public comments in response to a request for information about HHS’s plan to roll back protections for abortion and transgender care — and posted just a few dozen of mostly anti-abortion, anti-trans comments supporting the plan.Politico